 Between the war years saw the emergence of more modest keelboats in the style of the three-person Dragon keelboat and the two-person X-O-D. The down sizing of keelboats reached the ultimate with the 2.4-metre, that is just large enough to accommodate one person.
 This being the international class for the disabled, in which they can compete against able-bodied sailors.

 Although the best classes of keelboat still survive, there is concentration on international classes with one of the best-known being the International Star, a 22-foot, two person keelboat designed in 1908 and sailed in the Olympics from 1932 to 1996.

 Having a tall, thin mast and big mainsail, the Star is a difficult craft to sail well requiring the art of tuning the rig to suit the wind and sea conditions.
 Popular in North America and various parts of Europe, where racing is held on fairly sheltered waters, the Star is unsuitable for coastal racing.

-The 29 foot International Dragon keelboat, was designed in Norway as a 'skerry cruiser' but developed into a pure racing class.
+The 29 foot International Dragon sailboat, was designed in Norway as a 'skerry cruiser' but developed into a pure racing class.
 Being an attractive small boat, having a classic 'model yacht' profile it is maintained with pride by owners.
-More seaworthy than the Star, it is ideal for coastal racing even if the rounded bow bangs in a head sea.
+More seaworthy than the Star, the dragon sailboat is ideal for coastal racing even if the rounded bow bangs in a head sea.
 The International Dragon keelboat is one of the classes that have gathered strength internationally in recent years.

 During the 1970s, a need for a more modern keelboat design for the Olympics to displace the Dragon, produced the Soling sailboat, a lighter, 26-foot keelboat with an up to date fin keel and spade rudder.
 With the pressure of Olympic competition, the soling sailboat calls for big, strong crew to sail it, with a style of lying out over the side supported by a body harness.
 This made the boat unattractive to the weekend sailor unable to make the grade in fitness or skill.